 By Natale Jensen, Supervisee in Social Work

 Given this time of year, I would be remiss if I didn’t acknowledge the effect the holiday season can have on each of our experiences with grieving and mourning.
 There have been years in my own personal loss history where I have done nothing like “I always did.”
 Other times I have found that adjustments here and there have helped in the long run.
+One thing that can help during these difficult times is DBT group therapy.

 The months leading into the transition to a new year may include holiday gatherings, travel, deadlines, expectations, and stress.
 This time can also bring celebration, “friendsgivings”, traditions, creativity, a sense of community, laughter, anticipation, and joy.
 When adding these on top of a loss, multiple losses, or cumulative losses, one could see how this season overloads our grief experience.